 The Nonwestern/Third World cultures course may be selected from humanities or social science courses.

-Licensed teachers may enroll in the series of courses leading to the LBS1 endorsement as either a student at large or as a student in the MA degree in Teaching and Learning.
+Licensed teachers may enroll in the series of courses leading to the LBS1 endorsement as a student at large, a student in the MA degree in Second Language Special Education, or as a student in the MA degree in Teaching and Learning.
 The courses count as elective course work within the Teaching and Learning program.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500